-What do we know of the safety and efficacy of stem cell therapeutics?
+Despite this experience, what do we actually know about the safety and efficacy of stem cell therapeutics?

 In this novel and increasingly complex stem cell space, it is perhaps a timely question to ask, especially since the regulatory assessment criteria designed for conventional medicines are not directly applicable for stem cell therapy.

 Immunogenicity is a growing concern and one that remains to be fully elucidated as available scientific evidence is still notoriously contradictory.
-Although there are reports of immuno-privileged status for some therapeutic stem cells, such as mesenchymal stem cells (MSC) (Drukker and Benvenisty, 2004), any foreign cell introduced into a patient is subject to immune surveillance (Swijnenburget et al., 2008) and will trigger an immune response.
+Although there are reports of immuno-privileged status for some therapeutic stem cells, such as mesenchymal stem cells (MSC) (Drukker and Benvenisty, 2004), any foreign cell introduced into a patient is subject to immune surveillance (Swijnenburg et al., 2008) and will trigger an immune response.
 Immunogenicity of allogeneic cells is well known, but there is growing evidence that even autologous and syngeneic cell transplants from hESC and iPS cells and their derivatives carry a significant degree of immunogenicity (Gao et al., 2016).

 Immunosuppression: attempting to cope with immunogenicity results in significant health risks

 Many advocate the use of immunosuppression to get around the immune-rejection of all allogeneic stem cell transplants, but this is starting to become medically questionable.
-Long-term immunosuppression is not an option due to its inherent adverse side-effects that can even lead to fatality; in addition patients already weakened by the underlying disease/injury or ageing could end up with significant health issues (infections) with a long-term administration of immunosuppressants.
+Long-term immunosuppression is not an option due to its inherent adverse side-effects that can even lead to fatality; in addition, patients already weakened by the underlying disease/injury or aging could end up with significant health issues (infections) with a long-term administration of immunosuppressants.

-For pluripotent cell derived implants, to suppress the immune system of the recipient at the same time as implanting hESC or iPS cells or their functionally relevant derivatives with a known propensity for tumorigenesis, exposes patients to an unacceptable level of risk since a suppressed immune system is not able to effectively fight off tumors.
+For pluripotent cell-derived implants, to suppress the immune system of the recipient at the same time as implanting hESC or iPS cells or their functionally relevant derivatives with a known propensity for tumorigenesis exposes patients to an unacceptable level of risk, since a suppressed immune system is not able to effectively fight off tumors.
 Finally, safety issues linked to immunogenicity may only allow the patient to be injected safely once in their lifetime with allogeneic cells, as there is evidence that repeated dosing with allogeneic cells could result in a strong immune response against the cells and even anaphylaxis.

 Inappropriate Differentiation is a concern with stem cells derived from a different lineage than the target tissue or organ where these cells are transplanted.
 For example, MSC (which differentiate into bone, cartilage, muscle and fat cells) implanted into another tissue or organ such as the heart or brain carry a risk of growing into bone, cartilage and/or fat tissue.
 In one published case, a woman that was injected with MSCs around her eyes ended up with bone tissue growing inside her eyelids.

 Potency or efficacy comes from Cell Replacement (“seed” effect) and Paracrine (“bystander” or “fertilizer” effect) effects of the implanted stem cells.
 It is important to note that the bystander effect only goes as far as providing growth factors, and cytokines, and other paracrine effects to the host’s existing cells.
-In cases where significant tissue has been destroyed or is irreparable, paracrine function will have only limited or no effect and only stem cells that can graft and replace cells will provide regrowth of tissue and restore functionality.
+In cases where significant tissue has been destroyed or is irreparable, the paracrine function will have only limited or no effect and only stem cells that can graft and replace cells will provide regrowth of tissue and restore functionality.

 While autologous stem cells from a different organ may be safe in many circumstances, their efficacy through paracrine signals including growth factor and cytokines secretion will be limited to the non-specific bystander effects.
 The paracrine effect is specific to the source tissue/organ (such as bone marrow), instead of the organ that they are implanted into.
 Therefore, the hopes of a universal donor and an off-the-shelf product (allogeneic non-organ specific) would be exceedingly difficult to implement.

 Increased understanding of hESCs and iPSCs and their progeny are challenging the possibility of translating them into viable stem cell therapeutics.
-Similarly, MSCs have extended their therapeutic promises beyond their own natural capabilities and these goals are proving to be not only ambitious, but often unrealistic, similar to expecting a liver transplant to work like a kidney transplant on a failed kidney.
+Similarly, MSCs have extended their therapeutic promises beyond their own natural capabilities, and these goals are proving to be not only ambitious but often unrealistic, similar to expecting a liver transplant to work like a kidney transplant on a failed kidney.

 hESC and their progeny have been long known to have risks of tumor/teratoma formation, as well as high immunogenicity.
 In a key study by Robertson et al., a panel of genetically identical mouse embryonic stem cells that differed from recipient mice only at defined genetic loci resulted in a strong immune response and rejection even with just a single MHC class I gene being different, and the speed of rejection was only slightly slower than with fully allogeneic embryonic stem cells.

-iPS cells and their progeny: tumorigenic and immunogenic, even if autologous
+iPS cells and Their Progeny: Tumorigenic and Immunogenic, even if Autologous

-Pluripotency is associated with a pattern of gene expression that is normally lost shortly after implantation, precluding any participation of the associated gene products in selection of the T-cell repertoire and the induction of immunological tolerance once thymus organogenesis has occurred later in ontogeny” (Fairchild et al., 2016).
+Pluripotency is associated with a pattern of gene expression that is normally lost shortly after implantation, precluding any participation of the associated gene products in the selection of the T-cell repertoire and the induction of immunological tolerance once thymus organogenesis has occurred later in ontogeny” (Fairchild et al., 2016).

 Gao et al. further found that iPS cells and their derivatives lose the memory of their origin and are no longer fully recognized as self by the host’s immune system (Gao et al., 2016).
 Thus the body no longer recognizes these cells as “autologous”, indicating that it is probably not possible to produce autologous cells via the iPS cell route as was originally hoped.

 In contrast to pluripotent cells (ESCs and iPSCs) and their progeny, harvested MSCs, with limited potential for proliferation and differentiation, are considered “safe” as they can hardly form tumors in vivo (Goldring, et al., 2011).
 Originally viewed as a potential off-the-shelf product for stem cell therapeutics, there is increasing evidence of the inherent immunogenicity of MSCs and thus immune-rejection by the recipient.

 Such tissue replacement and repair require the MSCs to be autologous (the patient’s own cells), and not allogeneic (a donor’s cells); if the cells are allogeneic then they will only provide trophic paracrine support for limited innate regeneration ( “bystander” effect) until the cells are destroyed by the patient’s immune system.

 MSCs do not have the ability to replace cells in other organs (e.g. brain, liver or heart) where cells are derived from other lineages, and even the bystander paracrine effect in such organs is limited as it is not specific to those organs.
-General lack of awareness surrounding this feature has resulted in confusion, whereby for example, MSCs have been implanted into numerous unrelated tissues (e.g. the brain), with expected disappointing limited beneficial effects.
+General lack of awareness surrounding this feature has resulted in confusion, whereby, for example, MSCs have been implanted into numerous unrelated tissues (e.g. the brain), with expected disappointing limited beneficial effects.

 Autologous multipotent stem cells produced by direct reprogramming may represent the first safe and fully functional therapeutic stem cells (Gao et al., 2016).
 Gao et al. described “induced pluripotency” and its associated developmental gene expression profiles constitute the major difference in immunogenicity and tumorigenicity between “autologous” iPSCs and directly reprogrammed autologous stem cells.